TencentMediaLab/GME/GME Developer Manual/Unreal Engine Developer Manual/Unreal Engine SDK Developer Manual_intl.md

 ```

 ### Obtain software volume for the speaker
 This API is used to obtain the software volume for the speaker.
 An int value is returned to indicate the software volume for the speaker.
+Returned value of 101 means SetSpeakerVolume() has not been called.
-"Level" indicates the real-time volume, and "Volume" the is software volume for the speaker.
+"Level" indicates the real-time volume, and "Volume" is the software volume for the speaker.
 The ultimate volume equals to Level*Volume%.
 For example, if the value for "Level" is 100 and the one for "Volume" is 60, the ultimate volume will be "60".

 #### Function prototype
 ```